-From March 2018, the Australian Government has announced that the 457 visa will be abolished and replaced with the Temporary Skills Shortage (TSS Visa).
-The TSS visa will be comprised of a Short-Term stream of up to two years, and a Medium-Term stream of up to four years.
+From March 2018, the Temporary Skills Shortage (TSS Visa) has replaced the 457 visa program.
+The TSS visa comprises a Short-Term stream of up to two years, and a Medium-Term stream of up to four years.

 The Short-Term stream is designed for Australian businesses to fill skill gaps with foreign workers on a temporary basis, where a suitably skilled Australian worker cannot be sourced.